hyperionix/docs/content/guide/package-3.md

 permalink: package-3
 ---
 # Events Creation in Probe
-[Events](events) are some data that probes could created with developers defined information.
-Lets add an event generation everytime our probe will block the file removing operation.
-Also we will become familiar with [Entities](entity).
+[Events](events) are objects that probes can create with developer defined information.
+These events can then be sent to a central location from multiple agents.
+Let's take our existing probe and generate an event event time file deletion is blocked.
+In this section we will become familiar with [entities](entity).

-Lets change the probe as follows.
+Let's change the probe as follows.
 We added a comments to mark what has changed.

 ```lua
 setfenv(1, require "sysapi-ns")